csswizardry/csswizardry.github.com/_posts/2023-12-09-correctly-configure-preconnections.md

 your chat client isn’t important.
 Your consent management platform is important;
 your [image CDN is important](https://cloudinary.com/).

-One easy way to get an overview of early and important origins—and the method I use when advising clients—is to use WebPageTest.
+One easy way to get an overview of early and important origins — and the method I use when advising clients — is to use WebPageTest.
 Once you’ve run a test, you can head to a [_Connection View_](https://www.webpagetest.org/result/231209_AiDc18_7GP/2/details/#connectionView_fv_1) of the waterfall which shows a diagram comprising entries per origin, not per